-The following symbols are used on the labels and/or in these Instructions
+The following symbols are used on labels or in this Manual:

 Annex A Periodic inspection

 A.1 Periodic inspection of the chair should be undertaken as recommended by the manufacturer, at least once a year.
 Periodic inspection includes visual inspection, especially of the chair's support structure, hoist, brakes, steering, safety and personal aids, as well as a functionality test and any necessary maintenance, e.g. brake adjustment, tightening of screws, etc.